About the Center for Arms Control and Non-Proliferation

 Our mission is to seek to reduce nuclear weapons arsenals, halt the spread of nuclear weapons, and minimize the risk of war by educating the public and policy makers.

-The Center for Arms Control and Non-Proliferation is a national non-partisan, non-profit dedicated to enhancing peace and security through expert policy analysis and thought-provoking research.
-Since 1980, the Center’s expertise on reducing the threats of war and nuclear weapons has been sought by the media and policymakers—supported by the tax-deductible contributions of foundations and individuals.
+The Center was founded in 1980 as a 501(c)(3) organization.
+Since then, the Center’s expertise on reducing the threats of war and nuclear weapons has been sought by the media and policymakers—supported by the tax-deductible contributions of foundations and individuals.

 Our affiliated 501(c)(4) organization is the Council for a Livable World, founded in 1962 by Manhattan Project nuclear physicist Leo Szilard.
 For more than 55 years, the Council for a Livable World has been advocating for a more principled approach to U.S. national security and foreign policy.